 Are Your Employees Afraid to Tell You How They REALLY Feel?
 You Might Be Surprised

 If you’re one of them, that’s great news.
-But, if you’re conducting the survey on your own and finding that many of your employees aren’t participating, it may be a sign that something else is going on.
-On average, FBR’s employee engagement surveys of corporate franchise employees get a participation rate of 80 percent, with participation rates of unit-level employees slightly less at approximately 60%.
-If your employee survey participation rates are lower, it’s probably one of three reasons.
+But, if you’re asking for feedback and the employee survey participation rate is low, it may be a sign that something else is going on.
+On average, FBR’s employee engagement surveys of corporate franchise employees get a participation rate of 80%.
+Participation of unit-level employees is slightly less at approximately 60%.
+If your participation rates are lower, it’s probably one of three reasons.

 The 3 Biggest Reasons Why Employees Hold Back